qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 + Participate actively in class meetings.
 This means being prepared to contribute by doing the assigned preparation (which will typically involve reading a few research papers, but may involve other things also) and thinking about the materials deeply to be able to contribute well to discussions.
 Part of this preparation will involve writing and posting questions before each class.

++ Each team is expected to include 4 to 6 students.

 ### Course Websites